jlcorradi/arithmetics-ui/README.md

 This project entails the development of a straightforward application.
 It has been created as part of an assignment for the role of Java Developer at an undisclosed company.

+You can access the live version at: http://arithmetics.codigo200.com.br

 ## To improve

 - i18n - Support for multiple languages